Rednexie/discord-id/README.md

 name, splash url, description, total members, online members, profile picture, server creation date, features, and server age.

-Logs the requests both to the console and a text file.
+Logs the ip addresses, id's and request times both to the console and a text file.

+Works with cross origin requests.

 Provides both website and JSON API functionality.